Superbalist/php-pubsub-kafka/README.md

 You will start at a `bash` prompt in the `/opt/php-pubsub` directory.

-If you need another shell to publish a message to a blocking consumer, you can run `docker-compose run php-pubsub-kafka /bin/bash`
+If you need another shell to publish a message to a blocking consumer, you can run `make shell`

 To run the examples:
 ```bash